Adrenergic Bronchodilators Overview and Practice Questions Vector Image

 46. What are the indications for long-acting agents?

-Maintenance bronchodilation, control bronchospasm, and control nocturnal symptoms.
+Maintenance bronchodilation, control of bronchospasm, and management of nocturnal symptoms.

 47. What are examples of long-acting agents?